fsprojects/fantomas/docs/docs/end-users/FormattingCheck.md

 You want to restore your local `fantomas` tool using `dotnet tool restore`.
 Next, you want to run `dotnet fantomas <input> --check` and make sure your continuous integration environment **fails** your job when **a non-zero exit code** is returned.

 **Pro-tip**: print the command users need to run to fix the formatting in the output log when the check failed.
-This is useful for open-source projects where new contributors might never have exposed to formatting.
+This is useful for open-source projects where new contributors might never have been exposed to formatting.

 ## A git-blame-ignore-revs file